 Click on the practice area in the sidebar to jump to our experience in that field.

 Class Action and Mass Tort

-Partner Mike Eidson was appointed national lead co-counsel in the Ford-Firestone multi-district litigation in Indianapolis, Indiana.
+Partner Mike Eidson was appointed national lead co-counsel in the Ford-Firestone multidistrict litigation in Indianapolis, Indiana.
 To date, Eidson has handled more than 40 accident cases involving Firestone tires for more than 200 claimants.
 He was involved in the 2008 class action against Ford Motor Co., which claimed that the Ford Explorer was too susceptible to rollover damage which could cause serious personal injury.
 All of the claims were settled out of court.

 $100 Million Recovery for Grave Desecration